Iceland–Palestine relations

-Iceland–Palestine relations refers to the relations between Iceland and Palestine.
-Iceland was the first Western European country to recognise the independence of Palestine.
+Iceland–Palestine relations refers to the bilateral relations between Iceland and Palestine.
+Iceland was the first Nordic and Western Country to recognise the independence of Palestine.
 Full diplomatic relations exist between the two sides.
 Iceland's representative to Palestine is a non-resident based at the Ministry for Foreign Affairs in Reykjavík, while Palestine's ambassador to Iceland is also a non-resident based in Oslo, Norway.

 Background

 Iceland has had the NGO The Iceland-Palestine Association (Félagið Ísland-Palestína) since 1987.
 According to its website, the association "supports the Palestinian struggle against occupation and refugees' right of return".
 On May 18, 1989, the Icelandic parliament resolved to endorse the Association's major goals, including both Israel's right to existence and the claim of Palestinians to nationhood.

 Prominent Palestinians in Iceland and Icelanders of Palestinian heritage include: